chrislzm/BackInStock/Benchmark/README.md

 Run the JAR file.
 If the JAR file does not execute on your system, execute the application with the command `java -jar build/libs/restapi-benchmark-0.1.0.jar`.
 You may need to remove the `executable = true` line from `build.gradle` and recompile the application first.

+### Command Line Arguments

+Please note that any or all of the settings in `application.properties` can also be overridden with command line arguments.
+Example: `--restapi.benchmark.request.total=1000`

+## Development Notes

+To Do:
+* Add/Update code documentation
+* Refactor (e.g. create interfaces/abstract classes) so that it's easier to add and test other REST APIs
+* Add ability to disable randomly generated data

 ## License

 Copyright (c) 2018 [Chris Leung](https://github.com/chrislzm)